 The Visionary, The Server, The Warrior & The Merchant

 Leaders need to assess, update, and expand their leadership maps.
 Existing beliefs about leadership in organizations were influenced by years of mechanistic thinking.
-For example, traditional leaders pride themselves on “getting the job done,” they recognize individual performance, they are pre-occupied with power and politics, and they focus on the short-term results.
+For example, traditional leaders pride themselves on “getting the job done”; they recognize individual performance; they are preoccupied with power and politics; and they focus on short-term results.
 They make decisions solely based on the observable facts and “rational” information.

 In order for change agents’ views of leadership to be congruent with the new way of thinking, they must expand their perspectives.
-They must not only value individual performance but must also value team performance.
-They must search for purpose, value, and ethics in their lives, including their personal lives.
+They must not only value individual performance, but also team performance.
+They must search for purpose, value and ethics in their lives, including their personal lives.
 They must allow themselves to make informed decisions by taking into consideration their intuition or “gut feelings.”
-Today’s leaders must not only develop themselves from the outside, they must seek to recognize their internal wisdom and values and peel away the layers to get to the essence of who they really are.
+Today’s leaders must not only develop themselves from the outside; they must seek to recognize their internal wisdom and values and peel away the layers to get to the essence of who they really are.

-Leaders who guide organizational change, and those that guide these leaders as well, must explore and expand their roles beyond those of planners, organizers, staffers, directors, and controllers to more sophisticated functions: visionaries, servers, warriors, and merchants.
+Leaders who guide organizational change, and those who guide these leaders as well, must explore and expand their roles beyond those of planners, organizers, staffers, directors and controllers to more sophisticated functions:

-Below are some insights into these more complex “expanded” roles adapted from Peter Koestenbaum's who developed the paradoxical Leadership Diamond model:
+Below are some insights into these more complex “expanded” roles adapted from Peter Koestenbaum, who developed the paradoxical Leadership Diamond model:

-The server pays attention to what touches the heart and what has meaning in people’s lives.
-The server reaches out to people in empathetic acts of service to others including himself or herself.
-The server understands the meaning of dignity and respect--you affect them and they affect you.
+The Server pays attention to what touches the heart and what has meaning in peoples' lives.
+The Server reaches out to people through empathetic acts of service to others, including himself or herself.
+The Server understands the meaning of dignity and respect — you affect them and they affect you.

-The merchant deals with reality, focusing on facts, data, numbers, avoiding temptations of wishful thinking and sentimentality that is not consistent with one's vision and values.
-The merchant is aware of the acceleration of change and makes decisions about how to expend resources in the context of reality mindful of the vision values.
+The Merchant deals with reality, focusing on facts, data and numbers, avoiding temptations of wishful thinking and sentimentality that is not consistent with one's vision and values.
+The mmerchant is aware of the acceleration of change and makes decisions about how to expend resources in the context of reality mindful of the vision values.